-Magnesium is one of five ingredients in Roman’s daily Testosterone Support supplement.
+Magnesium is one of five main ingredients in Roman’s Testosterone Support supplement.
 The supplement consists of four tablets that should be taken with water.
-Each individual tablet contains 100mg of magnesium, for a total daily dose of 400mg of magnesium.
+Each individual tablet contains 100 mg of magnesium, for a total daily dose of 400 mg.
 While this level exceeds the UL, it closely matches the RDA for men.
 Magnesium citrate is also less likely than other formulations to cause diarrhea.
-When it is used as a laxative, magnesium citrate is given in doses equaling 2.8g of magnesium, which is seven times the dose contained in Roman’s daily Testosterone Support supplement.
+When it is used as a laxative, magnesium citrate is given in doses equaling 2.8 g of magnesium, which is seven times the dose contained in Roman’s Testosterone Support supplement.
 However, it can only be taken at this dose for a short amount of time.

-Other ingredients in the tablet include ashwagandha root extract, cholecalciferol, maca root powder, zinc sulfate, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, Povidone).
+Other ingredients in the tablets include maca root powder, ashwagandha root extract, zinc sulfate, cholecalciferol, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, povidone).